MANGO Software Engineer Salary in Greater Barcelona Area | €19.9K-€30.4K+ | Levels.fyi

 The median Software Engineer compensation in Greater Barcelona Area package at MANGO totals €30.4K per year.
-View the base salary, stock, and bonus breakdowns for MANGO's total compensation packages.
+View the base salary, equity, and bonus breakdowns for MANGO's total compensation packages.
 Last updated: 10/1/2025

 Company